 Venezuela will not become “another Syria” for Moscow, Russian Foreign Minister Sergey Lavrov told a Russian state newspaper.
-This comes after a several tense weeks between the US and Russia as both countries exert their muscle for geopolitical control over the country.
+This comes after several tense weeks between the US and Russia as both countries exert their muscle for geopolitical control over the country.
 The U.S., along with dozens of other countries, back Venezuelan opposition leader Juan Guaidó, the former leader of the National Assembly.
 Guaidó declared himself the country’s interim president and was recently recognized by the Organization of American States (OAS) in an unprecedented decision.

 However, Moscow asserts Nicolás Maduro is still the country’s legitimate leader and is supported by China, Iran, and Turkey, among others on the matter.
 Moscow and Beijing have warned Washington against intervention.
 Venezuela has been Russia’s leading partner in Latin America since the early 2000s.
-Tatyana Rusakova, a Latin America analyst at the Moscow-based Center for Crisis Society Studies, told CBS News that those ties have been largely “a one-way street, and are based on a political agenda.”
+Tatyana Rusakova, a Latin America analyst at the Moscow-based Center for Crisis Society Studies, told CBS News that those ties have been large “a one-way street, and are based on a political agenda.”

 Tensions between the U.S and Russia are on the rise after two Russian military planes carrying around 100 personnel arrived in Caracas in late March.
 Makienko told CBS News “the group of Russian military personnel that arrived are consulting Venezuelan troops on (military action) in case the U.S. or anyone else carries out a military intervention.”
 However, Russia claimed they were sent for maintenance work on military equipment shipped to Venezuela years ago.
 Also, Buzzfeed News reported that Malta refused a Russian request to use its airspace to fly military aircraft from Syria to Venezuela between Apr 16 – 19.
 Apparently, the flight request came from the Russian Embassy in Malta for humanitarian purposes.